-Your Directors present their Fifty Sixth Annual Report and Audited Accounts of theCompany for the year ended 31.03.2016.
-The operating results of the company for the yearare as follows:
+Your Directors present their Fifty Seventh Annual Report and Audited Accounts of theCompany for the year ended 31.03.2017.

 |Provision for Dividend ||1443 ||1443 |

 |To which have to be added: || || |